Vuzi/twitter-c/README.md

 ## Usage
 Just run the provided Jar !

+You'll need to accept our app to use your twitter account on the first view (either by using the provided link, and copy/pasting the pin code, or by using the framed web view).

+### Requirements
+- Java 1.8
+- A Twitter account

 ## Build
 Note : you'll need an app public/private key from twitter to run this, and replace it in the properties of the pom.xml file :